aws-samples/amazon-guardduty-alexa-sample/README.md

 5. Get Outputs: AlexaAskGDSkillArn from stack and paste into Lambda **Default Region** endpoint field in the skill **Endpoint**.
 Save
 6. Test with Alexa-enabled device.

 **Note:** Since you are not publishing this skill, you do not need to complete the **Launch** section of the configuration.
+The skill will remain in the Development status and will only be available for Alexa devices linked to the Amazon developer account used to create the skill.
+Anyone with physical access to the linked Alexa-enabled device can use the custom skill.
 As a best practice, we recommend that you delete the Lambda trigger created by the CloudFormation template and add a new one with Skill ID verification enabled.
 [Learn more.](https://developer.amazon.com/docs/custom-skills/host-a-custom-skill-as-an-aws-lambda-function.html#configuring-the-alexa-skills-kit-trigger) You can also deploy this sample skill using Alexa for Business.
 For more info, check out ***[Alexa for Business Deployment](https://aws.amazon.com/alexaforbusiness/getting-started/)***

 ## License